wangyi-fudan/wyhash/manuscript.md

 On the other hand, a PRNG is an algorithm that is capable of generating a stream of numbers which appear to be randomly chosen.
 PRNGs are only an approximation, though.
 Its values are completely determined by the original seed used for initialization.

 To an outside observer, a hash function generates an apparently random output and thus it can also serve as the basis for a PRNG.
 If we have a good hash functions, then we can apply it to time or rounds to obtain a good PRNG.
 This idea means that we can test a hash function with BigCrush by using it on rounds.
-We did crushed some hash functions in this way. [example here] (https://github.com/rurban/smhasher/issues/54)
+We did crushed some hash functions in this way. [eg.t1ha](https://github.com/rurban/smhasher/issues/54)

 history review